Links on Android Authority may earn us a commission. Learn more.

 Delete offline areas in Google Maps

 Google Maps makes it easy to navigate through your area without using data.
-Maps can be downloaded for offline use, but this comes at a pretty big cost.
-Offline maps can take a huge blow on storage space.
-I have well over a GB in offline map data, and you may be using up that much space in offline areas too.
+Maps can be downloaded for offline use, but this comes at a hefty cost.
+Offline maps can take a massive blow to your storage space.
+I have well over a GB of offline map data.

 Perform a factory data reset

-If all else fails, your best bet might be to start new and perform a factory data reset.
+Your best bet might be to start new and perform a factory data reset if all else fails.
 This will erase everything in your phone and bring it back to the state it was the first time you turned the device on (at least software-wise).
-Your apps, photos, videos, files, and other content will be gone, so make sure to back up whatever you deem important.
+Your apps, photos, videos, files, and other content will be gone, so make sure to back up whatever you deem necessary.